SimonOriginal/Vartoviy/README.md

 3. **Access the project**: You can now open the project in your browser at http://localhost:8000/.

 ### Variant with External PostgreSQL Database

+Before running the build, you need to change the database bindings in the settings.py file.

 1. **Building Docker Image**: